 * Fields are mandatory

-Whether you are a homeowner, a business owner or an SME (Small & Medium Enterprise), going solar can eliminate your electricity bill or reduce it significantly that electricity costs are no longer a major factor in your monthly expense.
-Your savings from solar depend on factors such as how much area is available to put up solar panels, how much electricity you consume and the tariff that you pay for electricity.
-Since the savings you realize are the electricity costs that you avoid by going solar, you will save even more the electricity tariffs are high in your region and when they continue to rise year-on-year.
-Going solar will protect you from the rising electricity costs and will grow your savings over 25+ life of your solar panel system.
+Whether you are a homeowner, a business owner or SME (Small & Medium Enterprise), going solar can reduce your electricity cost significantly such that electricity costs are no longer a major factor in your electricity expense.
+The savings from solar system depends on factors such as area available, electricity consumed, and the electricity tariff being paid, which increases year-on-year.
+Going solar will protect your rising electricity costs; considering 25+ years life of solar system.

 Depending on your region and the solar irradiation available, a 1 kW solar panel system can generate between 3-4.5 kWh of electricity a day on average, or 1100-1600 kWh of electricity a year.
 So if you have 100 sq ft. of shadow-free rooftop area available, your solar panel system can generate 1100-1600 units of electricity per year.

 Yes, you can avail financing to go solar.
 You can choose from one of our partnering financial institutions an easy EMI that suits your needs.

 As a simple rule of thumb, 100 sq ft. of shadow-free roof can accommodate 1kW of solar panels.